Pallas's cat: Distribution and habitat

 In the Hindu Kush, a Pallas's cat was observed sunbathing at the fringe of a rocky high-elevation plain near Dasht-e Nawar in Afghanistan's Koh-i-Baba range in April 2007.
 Pallas's cat was also photographed multiple times in Bamyan Province between 2015 and 2017.

-In Pakistan's Qurumber National Park in Gilgit-Baltistan, an individual was recorded on a ridge in a juniper dominated forest at 3445 m in July 2012.
+In Qurumbar National Park, an individual was recorded on a ridge in a juniper dominated forest at 3445 m in July 2012.

 In the Transcaspian Region, its presence was first reported in the Kopet Dag mountains and in the vicinity of the Tedzhen and Murghab Rivers in the late 19th century.
 In Turkmenistan's Sünt-Hasardag Nature Reserve, a camera trap recorded an individual in 2019.
 Pallas's cat is allegedly also present in Köpetdag Nature Reserve.

 Historical records of Pallas's cat are known in the Surxondaryo Region and Gissar Range along the border of Tajikistan and Uzbekistan.
 In Kyrgyzstan, it is present at high elevations of Sarychat-Ertash State Nature Reserve and in the foothills of the Alay Range.
 In 2013, a dead female was found in a valley near Engilchek, Kyrgyzstan.
 In Kazakhstan, it inhabits the highlands and steppes of central and east Kazakhstan Region, the periphery of the Betpak-Dala Desert, the northern Balkhash District and the Tarbagatai Mountains.

-The species inhabits grassland on the Ukuk Plateau.
+The species inhabits grassland on the Ukok Plateau.

 In the South Siberian Mountains, it inhabits grasslands on the Ukok Plateau and in the Altai, Kuray and Saylyugem Mountains.
 It is also present in Chagan-Uzun and Argut river basins, Mongun-Taiga, Uvs Lake Basin, Sayano-Shushenski Nature Reserve, Tunkinsky National Park, Lake Gusinoye basin and in the interfluves of the Selenga, Chikoy and Khilok rivers.
 In the eastern Sayan Mountains, its presence was documented for the first time in 1997.
 In Transbaikal, it inhabits montane steppes at elevations of 600-800 m, where annual rainfall ranges from 150 to 400 mm.
 In 2013, an individual was observed on the Vitim Plateau.

 Pallas's cat inhabits the semi-desert steppe of Ikh Nartiin Chuluu Nature Reserve in Mongolia.
-In Khustain Nuruu National Park and Gobi Gurvansaikhan National Park, it prefers rocky and rugged habitats that provides cover and camouflage.
+In Khustain Nuruu National Park, Gobi Gurvansaikhan National Park and Hustai National Park, it prefers rocky and rugged steppe habitats that provide cover and camouflage.